-These are all crucially important and without it, your business will not thrive and grow new and recurring revenue streams.
+These are all crucially important and without them, your business will not thrive and grow new and recurring revenue streams.
 But how do you handle situations when the unexpected happens.
 When there is no script, no exact procedure?

-As is quite often the case, the ideas are the relatively easy part, the real expertise comes in how you hang it all together and make it work in a repeatable, sustainable manner making it work within your clients organisational systems and infrastructure.
+As is quite often the case, the ideas are the relatively easy part, the real expertise comes in how you hang it all together and make it work in a repeatable, sustainable manner making it work within your clients' organisational systems and infrastructure.
 That is our singular goal here at Proto and should also be for each and every Service Design firm.

 Seth's blog entry is below.

 Scott McCloud's classic book on comics explains a lot more than comics.A key part of his thesis is that comic books work because the action takes place between the frames.
 Our imagination fills in the gaps between what happened in that frame and this frame, which means that we're as much involved as the illustrator and author are in telling the story.

 Marketing, it turns out, works precisely the same way.

 Marketing is what happens in between the overt acts of the marketer.
 Yes you made a package and yes you designed a uniform and yes you ran an ad... but the consumer's take on what you did is driven by what happened out of the corner of her eye, in the dead spaces, in the moments when you let your guard down.

 Marketing is what happens when you're not trying, when you're being transparent and when there's no script in place.

 It's not marketing when everything goes right on the flight to Chicago.
 It's marketing when your people don't respond after losing the guitar that got checked.

 It's not marketing when I use your product as intended.
 It's marketing when my friend and I are talking about how the thing we bought from you changed us.